Tools

 I should mention that I do prefer the layout of this type microscope with the handpiece/electrode facing toward the work, rather than having the electrode facing toward the user.
 The reason is that it’s much easier to see the exact electrode placement relative to the work.
 In terms of precision and delicate welding this makes a world of difference in use.

 The new base unit is where all the magic happens.
 On the front there is a new multifunction tilt/scroll wheel and a new larger display.
 The display is very bright and the text is razor sharp and easy to read.
 On the back of the base unit there are connectors for argon, microscope, electrode grinder, optional foot switch, and USB port for software updates.
 The base unit is slightly larger than the previous PUK 5.1 model (if I were to replace my PUK 5.1 at my work I would have to move it to a new location due to the increased height of the PUK 6.)
-Yes, the power switch is still on the backside of the base unit ( I assume this is for practical electrical reasons) so if you’re like me and have the base unit placed in a cubby area it may be best to power the unit on using a good quality switched power strip that is more easily accessible.
+The power switch is on the backside of the base unit (this is for practical electrical reasons as it’s best practice to terminate noisy mains input power right where it enters) so if you’re like me and have the base unit placed in a cubby area it may be best to power the unit on using a good quality switched power strip that is more easily accessible.

 The included argon flowmeter is unchanged and it’s very high quality- zero complaints there.
 Overall these PUK welders are very efficient with their use of argon.
-The handpiece is also unchanged from the PUK 5.1 and it works great- just pop the end off to change the electrode and then snap it back on.
-Swapping electrodes takes seconds.
+The handpiece is also unchanged from the PUK 5.1 and it works great- just pop the ceramic tipped electrode cover off to change the electrode and then snap it back on.
+Swapping electrodes takes seconds and no tools are required.
 There are two different size collets for electrodes ranging in size from .5mm up to 1mm diameter.

 The welder in use-